Understanding Arterial Ulcer Wound Care in New York City

 How do I schedule an arterial ulcer wound care service?

-Our Wound Care Specialists guide patients through lifestyle and medical strategies to improve circulation.
-This includes keeping the legs in a neutral or dependent position (not elevated), avoiding any tight footwear, and following your doctor’s treatment plan for vascular health.
+Guidance is provided on improving circulation through lifestyle changes and medical strategies, which may include keeping the legs in a neutral or dependent position (not elevated), avoiding tight footwear, and following your doctor’s treatment plan for vascular health.

 CALL NOW: 516-855-7655 NOW SERVING ALL OF NYC METRO, LONG ISLAND, NORTHERN NJ, WESTCHESTER & CT Many Insurance Plans & Medicare Accepted